They made the choice to flee Ukraine. But the next question is where to go.

 Soon the bus started filling up — 25 people, then 50, then 70, some making the decision to board only because of a conversation with Paaske, or with the Danish volunteer inside the center.
 Dmytro Hutsalov, 28, climbed on board with his wife, Tatiana, 24, and they said they could scarcely believe they were sitting there, given all they had been through in the past four days: a terrifying exit from Russian-occupied Berdyansk in a humanitarian convoy and too many Russian checkpoints to count.

-“We won’t go back to our lives if Berdyansk is in the hands of Russians,” Hutsalov said.
+“We won’t go back to our lives if Berdyansk is in the hands of Russians,” said Hutsalov, who was able to leave Ukraine because he has diabetes, which exempted him from military service.

 He’d been a computer programming student, and she’d been a teacher, but all they were taking to their new lives was a laptop, a few bottles of water, some granola bars, a suitcase of clothing, and a phone showing videos of Russian soldiers beating Ukrainian civilians.
 The couple gripped hands.